hanniecodes/Tableu-challenge/README.md

 ![image](https://github.com/hanniecodes/Tableu-challenge/blob/main/images/10%20busiest%20end%20stations.jpg?raw=true)
 <br>
- THe above charts are looking at the top 10 busiest bike stations to start and end a bike ride at, busy being defined by having the highest count of Ride Ids which indicates bike use.
+ The above charts are looking at the top 10 busiest bike stations to start and end a bike ride at, busy being defined by having the highest count of Ride Ids which indicates bike use.
 The stations with the most traffic for starting and ending a bike ride,  across all six months of data are Grove St. Path, Hoboken Terminal - Hudson St. & Hudson Pl., and South Waterfront Parkway Sinatra Dr. & 1st.
 This is determined by the total number of rides calculated by the count of Ride IDs for each station.
 The Grove St. The numbers were similar for all three top starting and ending stations with the exception of the Grove St.Path station which has approximately 1,000 more rides stopping at that station over the last 6 months than starting.

 ## Question2
 <br>